GeniusDai/kingpin/README.md

     4. Handle the connected sockets.

-    5. Using the accept syscall for the listening socket to get one connected socket.
+    5. Get a connected socket by accept syscall.

-    6. Register the connected sockets.
+    6. Register the connected socket to epoll.

     7. Release the mutex.

 EpollTPClient:

-    1. Init the connected sockets using the connect syscall.
+    1. Init the connected sockets by connect syscall.

-    2. Register the connected sockets.
+    2. Register the connected sockets to epoll.

     3. Wait for the epoll events.